 Unique Crepe Myrtle

 More than their stunning color is the ever-peeling bark that many find attractive.
-While the bark may peel, it doesn’t take away from the strength of the tree itself.
+While the bark may peel, it doesn't take away from the tree's strength.
 This tree is commonly used to make furniture due to its unique color variation and durability.
 As the bark begins to pull away from the tree, it leaves behind wood that has been naturally stained in many colors.
-That is also an excellent visual sight in the winter months when the leaves have all fallen away.
-Many people fear there is something wrong with their tree, but it is all part of their usual process.
+That is also an excellent visual sight when the leaves have all fallen away in the winter.
+Many fear something is wrong with their tree, but it is all part of their usual process.
 It is visually appealing, and children love to play with the bark, even saying its paper.